nehaudeshi/Conquer/README.md

 # Conquer
-A small basic template named conquer, using html and css
+A small basic template named conquer, using html, css and javascript.